Finding the optimal solution for solving the classic game of Snake with pathfinding and heuristics

 Pathfinding

-The concept of Snake is to guide the snake across the map to the point, avoiding collisions with itself or the walls.
-This general problem of finding a path from a starting point to an endpoint can be applied to lots of other applications like satellite navigation, routing packets across the internet, game AIs, OS file system search, distribution/utility networks and many more.
+If you're not familiar with the game, the basic explanation of it is to guide the snake across the map to the point, avoiding collisions with itself or the walls.
+This general problem of finding a path from a starting point to an endpoint can be applied to lots of other applications.
+Graphs, made up of nodes and edges are a common data structure used in pathfinding.

-To determine the optimality of the solution we need a way to analyse them, and for that we can track a couple of metrics and create a scoring system, for example:
+To determine the optimality of the solution we need a way to analyse them, and for that we can track a couple of metrics and create a scoring system.

 • Points: The number of points that the snake collects is an indication to how successful the solution is.
 The more points, the longer the snake lasted, and so the better the solution is at avoiding crashes while also collecting points.